Ercole Bazzicaluva: Biography

 Apart from being an engraver, Bazzicaluva was also field master of the Grand Duke, court chamberlain in Innsbruck, castellan of the fortress of Livorno and governor of that of Siena.

-The four Military Episodes of 1641 represented precisely: two cavalry charges, a naval combat, a march of cavalry, and among the first "fake countries" there are even a Chase of Fleeing Horses and an Attack of Brigands.
+The four Military Episodes of 1641 represented precisely: two cavalry charges, a naval combat, a march of cavalry, and among the first "imaginary lands" are a pursuit of runaway horses and an attack by brigands.

 Bazzicaluva earned the praise of another powerful man of his time, Alessandro Visconti, who, by family tradition and personal inclination, fancied hunting, and he dedicated a series of "hunts" to him: the Departure, the Return, the Wild Boar Hunt, the Navigable River, the Stop, as well as the Appointment, a Landscape in a round frame and a Strange Entrance to the Monastery.

 He was a pupil of Girolamo Parigi, and became castellan of the castle of Livorno.
 Bartsch describes seven of his prints, and Brulliot others.
 Of his works may be mentioned a Triumphal Procession, and twelve landscapes.
 He is described as a follower of the styles of Stefano della Bella and Jacques Callot.
 He painted a canvas for the church of Santi Stefano e Niccolao in Pescia.